cagov/innovation-hub.ca.gov/docs/pages/content-design/recommended-reading.md

 The [Plain English Lexcion](https://clearest.co.uk/wp-content/uploads/2021/09/Plain_English_LEXICON_June_2011.pdf) has 2,700 substitutions for complex words.
 Some may be specific to British English.

+The [ClearMark Awards](https://centerforplainlanguage.org/awards/clearmark/) honors the best plain language communications.
+They’re a great place to find inspiration for your writing.
+Winners come from government, nonprofit, and business.

 ### Human-centered design

 [Nielsen Norman Group](https://www.nngroup.com/articles/) is a leader in usability research.
 We like their articles on:
 * [Content strategy](https://www.nngroup.com/topic/content-strategy/) (the high-level plan for creating and managing content)
 * [Information architecture](https://www.nngroup.com/topic/information-architecture/) (how to organize a website)
+  * [Information scent: how users decide where to go next](https://www.nngroup.com/articles/information-scent/).
+This article talks about how people navigate websites.
+Understanding information scent helps you make sure people get to what they need.
 * [Writing for the web](https://www.nngroup.com/topic/writing-web/) (general advice on writing)
+  * [F-shaped pattern of reading on the web](https://www.nngroup.com/articles/f-shaped-pattern-reading-web-content/).
+It’s a common scanning pattern people use when reading.
+The article describes when people use the f-shaped pattern.
+  * [The layer-cake pattern of scanning content on the web](https://www.nngroup.com/articles/layer-cake-pattern-scanning/).
+People use this scanning pattern when content is organized well.
+The article explains how to design content so people can use the layer-cake pattern.
 * [Web usability](https://www.nngroup.com/topic/web-usability/) (user experience research, helpful for putting content design in context)
   * [Why you only need to test with 5 users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/) shows why you don’t need to do big usability tests with your content.
 Use this to persuade stakeholders you can quickly gather feedback before publishing content.